proudmonkey/HelpMate.Core/README.md

 # HelpMate.Core

 A tiny helper for writing .NET Core applications.
-This library provides a simple set of extenstion methods that you can use to perform common validations and conversions in C#.
+This library provides a simple set of extension methods that you can use to perform common validations and conversions in C#.

 # Installation
 1. Download and Install the latest `AutoWrapper.Core` from NuGet or via CLI: